dydxprotocol/v4-chain/v4-proto-py/README.md

   </a>
 </div>

-Generated Python package for v4 Chain protobufs.
+Generated Python package for dYdX Chain protobufs.